Nothing to Lose

 Includes detailed editorial letter and in-manuscript annotations reflecting aspects of the manuscript that are working well and big-picture suggestions for making the writing stronger.

-Meet one-on-one (face-to-face or via the internet or phone) to talk with Kim about your project: brainstorm ideas for moving forward, get another set of eyes on your structure, craft a concrete game plan, get suggestions for submission opportunities—however you want to spend your time together.
+Meet one-on-one (face-to-face or via the internet or phone) to talk with Kim about your project: brainstorm ideas for moving forward, get another set of eyes on your structure, craft a concrete game plan, get suggestions for submission opportunities.

 Receive coaching on how to get more out of your time at the table with your writing group.